Holiness in Judaism: Instances of holiness

-Beyond the intrinsically holy, objects and space can become sacred through consecration.
 Any personal possession may be dedicated to the Temple of God, after which its misappropriation is considered among the gravest of sins.
 The various sacrifices are holy.
 Those that may be eaten have very specific rules concerning who may eat which of their parts, and time limits on when the consumption must be completed.
 Most sacrifices contain a part to be consumed by the priests – a portion of the holy to be consumed by God's holy devotees.